juanpoch/HTB_Academy/CBBH/11_File_Upload_Attacks/5_Whitelist_filters.md

 ![image](https://github.com/user-attachments/assets/4b62872a-8a53-4aac-9036-b926dc29415f)
 ![image](https://github.com/user-attachments/assets/f7bb5a8e-dba6-40ea-a7fb-c57bbb2b6794)

-We notice we have differente message responses depending the payload.
+We notice we have differente message responses depending either the response is from the whitelist or blacklist.

 We attempted to subbmit a php script using `Double Extensions`:
 ![image](https://github.com/user-attachments/assets/8e7ab974-0a12-4f57-a81a-db475e750feb)